The Origin of the Tree

 The initial idea for using the concept of a tree came from an observation that I had made when I first suspected that something other my Major Depression might be the primary cause of my memory impairment.
 This occurred in early 2018 when I noticed a small olive tree in the backyard at our family home, growing in a very precautious position, against a rock ledge and under a very large paper bark tree.
 For many years it remained in a dormant state.
 It wasn’t dead nor was it growing – it seemed to be content with just surviving.

 Then one day, something changed, and it suddenly started to grow at a fantastic rate to where it is today.

-Finally, based on a deep religious experience that occurred in my life in February this year, (which I will refer to later) I decided to use the writings of St Augustine of Hippo - to name the 4 branches in my tree that represent the dimensions (elements) of my life that I needed to bring back into equilibrium.
+Finally, based on a deep religious experience that occurred in February 2020, (which I will refer to later) I decided to use the writings of St Augustine of Hippo - to name the branches in my tree that represent the four aspects of self, that I needed to reset and bring back into balance.
 That is: -

 Heart – purple symbolises deep love